gt0day/DarkWeb/README.md

 ```
 V3 Onion Hidden Services Links And Deprecation Of Old V2 Onion Sites

-The short version 2 onion services will soon be deprecated, after 15 years the Tor Project is going to switch to the new and more secore, and also longer version 3 .onion links.
+The short version 2 onion services will deprecated, after 15 years the Tor Project is going to switch to the new and more secore, and also longer version 3 .onion links.

-Most dark web .onion sites link lists only list the old v2 .onion urls.
-But in October 2021 they will stop working.

-So make sure to have a site like this repo bookmarked where you can find the new v3 dark web links.
+Make sure to have a site like this repo bookmarked where you can find the new v3 dark web links.

 The following list are the first sites which are available as a v3 .onion hidden service, when more sites switch to the new protocol, we will update the homepage with a bigger list of up to date links.
 ```